Emkay27/Python-for-Data-Science/README.md

 ![](python-for-data-science.png)   | ![](IBMcertificate.png)

-___Below are the links to my GitHub Gist and IBM Watson Studio which shows what I've learnt in the IBM Cognative class course.___
+___Below are the links to my GitHub Gist and IBM Watson Studio accounts which shows what I've learnt in the IBM Cognative class course.___

 <details>
         <summary>Links </summary>